 Lights: Use of full (main beam) headlights in built-up areas is prohibited.
 Dipped headlights must be used in tunnels.

 If you breakdown on a motorway or main road you must wear a reflective jacket if you exit the vehicle (drivers and passengers).
-However it is not a legal requirement either to carry a jacket or for hire firms to provide one - we suggest you do request one is provided at Barcelona Airport just one in case, although obviously you cannot insist one is given to you.
+However, it is not a legal requirement either to carry a jacket or for hire firms to provide one - we suggest you do request one is provided just in case, although obviously you cannot insist one is given to you.

 Warning triangle - two warning triangles are required in an accident/breakdown situation.